 Big Joe

-3 Classes of Forklifts: Uses & Applications Featuring Big Joe Forklifts
+3 Classes of Big Joe Electric Forklift: Uses & Applications

 Description: Class I forklifts are battery-powered and designed for both indoor and outdoor use.
 They can have either cushion or pneumatic tires, making them suitable for different environments.